How to Pitch Digital Signage to your School Administrator

-School budgets are always strained.
-There are always expenses to account for, new equipment to purchase, and educational resources to update.
+Most schools are hard up for money with budgets always strained: there are always expenses to account for, new equipment to purchase, educational resources to update… the list is endless.

 Naturally, the administrator in charge of controlling this budget has to take a hard line on expenditures deemed unnecessary.
-However, just because schools admins are cautious, that doesn’t mean there aren’t benefits to be found in new tech investment.
-Chief among these is digital signage – a visual communication vehicle that draws attention and increases engagement in K-12 audiences.
+However, school admins should consider the benefits to be found in new tech investment.
+Chief among these is digital signage – an engaging communication vehicle that draws attention and increases engagement in K-12 audiences.

 Administrators aren’t easily swayed so digital signage champions need to make a strong case for its use, be able to explain the value proposition and relay the ways it will pay dividends over time.

-Let’s be honest, educators advocating for digital signage have a tough hill to climb.
-Many administrators were brought up in the days of old-fashioned education – think chalk, dusty textbooks, and no digital screens in sight – and may not fully comprehend the value digital signage can bring to a school.
+Educators advocating for digital signage have a tough hill to climb.
+Many admins were brought up in the days of old-fashioned education – think chalk, numerous textbooks, and no digital screens in sight – and may not fully realize the value digital signage can bring to a school.